mesarpe/mesarpe.github.io/posts/vim_jedi.md

 author: cbernardini
 ---

-# Basic Plugin for Python usage in VIM

 1. Install vim using your OS package manager.

 2. Install Vundle.vim.
 We will clone the repository into ~/.vim/bundle/Vundle.vim